Xelus22/LoLSocWebpage/_drafts/newsletters/unsw-lolsoc-2019-newsletter-trimester-1-edition-1.md

 If you have any questions, please contact us via email on [unswlolsoc@gmail.com](mailto:unswlolsoc@gmail.com) or message our Facebook page.

 #### \~ Clarissa “CamelBlink” Tatang (Publications Subcommittee) \~

+That's it for this edition of our newsletter!
+Be sure to keep an eye our for future events on our Facebook page and Discord.

+Until next time!